wongstar/learngit/readme.txt

+okokokk.....
+wo wow wow woow

+wo try it again.......

+www.baidu.com

-Git is a version control system.
+ is a version control system.
 Git is free software.
 Git is a distributed version control system.
 Git is free software.